OSUKEENTutorials/OSUKEENTutorials.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-<strong>It is easy to check whether you have opened the
+It is easy to check whether you have opened the
         correct workspace.
 Eclipse window should look like <a
         class="thumbnail" href="outcomes_menu.png">this<span><img
             src="outcomes_menu.png" /></span></a>.
 Specifically, if you do